 Socio-Ecological Economics and Policy

-The SEEP Mater of Science (MSc) Program provides students with the necessary knowledge and skills to critically analyse the combined social-ecological and economic crises facing humanity today.
+The SEEP Master of Science (MSc) Program provides students with the necessary knowledge and skills to critically analyse the combined social, ecological and economic crises facing humanity today.
 Policy approaches and the diversity of alternatives are explored with respect to issues such as climate change, social-ecological transformation, sustainable work, inequalities, growthmania and consumerism.

-The SEEP MSc foundation courses in the first semester provide coverage of contemporary global policy challenges; the history and philosophy of science; institutions, governance, law and international policy; economic growth and development.
-In the second semester two specialisations are chosen along with the methods course and an agent level behavioural socio-economics course.
-Across the first and second semesters a minor course is run allowing team work and practical community engagement, called service learning.
+The SEEP MSc foundation courses in the first semester provide coverage of research and writing on contemporary policy challenges; the history and philosophy of science; international and European law, institutions and governance; economic growth and development.
+In the second semester two specialisations are chosen from four options and undertaken along with the methods course and an agent level behavioural socio-economics course.
 Quantitative and qualitative methods are treated as equally important in the programme and taught in combination, not as separate courses or with the former regarded as superior to the latter.
-In the second year
+In the second year the concentration areas and methods course continue during the third semester.
+In addition, across the third and fourth semesters a minor course is run allowing team work and practical community engagement, called service learning.
+In the fourth semester students turn to their thesis.

 SEEP is aimed particularly at students who: